FarmData2/FarmData2/docs/install/local.md

    - If git is not installed, visit [git Downloads](https://git-scm.com/downloads) to install git.
      - For Windows, you will need to install the Linux version of git within WSL rather than the Windows version of git.

-## Creating the FarmData2 Development Environment
+## Creating a FarmData2 Development Environment Locally

-Use the following steps to create the FarmData2 Development Environment on your local machine:
+Use the following steps to create a FarmData2 Development Environment on your local machine:

 1. Ensure that Docker Desktop is running.
 1. Fork the [upstream FarmData2 repository](https://github.com/FarmData2/FarmData2) in GitHub.